-From the quantitative comparison results in Tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2}, it can be seen that DMTNet and IFA, both using ResNet50 as the backbone, achieve the highest accuracy among existing methods.
+From the quantitative comparison results in tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2}, it can be witnessed that DMTNet and IFA, both using ResNet50 as the backbone, achieve the highest accuracy among existing methods.
 Therefore, in this section, we mainly compare the visual results of our method with those of DMTNet and IFA.
 Figs. \ref{FIG_VC-P} and \ref{FIG_VC-D} present the visualization comparison results.
-Due to space limitations, only the visualization results for the $1$-shot task are shown here.
-In each figure, the first two columns represent the support information, specifically including one support image and its corresponding mask.
-The third and fourth columns show the query image and its corresponding ground truth.
+Due to space limitations, only the visualization results for the $1$-shot task are conveyed here.
+In each figure, the first column represents the support information, specifically including one support image and its corresponding mask.
+The second column depicts the query image and its corresponding mask.
 The last three columns display the segmentation results of DMTNet, IFA, and FSS-TIs, respectively.
-Since each dataset contains a large number of images and it is difficult to present all of them here, the segmentation results of only one representative query image are shown for each dataset.
+Since each dataset contains multitudinous images and it is difficult to present all of them here, the segmentation results of only one representative query image are shown for each dataset.
 From Fig. \ref{FIG_VC-P} and Fig. \ref{FIG_VC-D}, it can be observed that our method achieves superior visualized segmentation results, which corroborates the accuracy comparison results in Table \ref{TAB_QC-SET1} and Table \ref{TAB_QC-SET2}.